Rutilio Grande: Life and work

 He returned to El Salvador in 1965 and was appointed director of social action projects at the seminary in San Salvador, a position he held for nine years.
-From 1965 to 1970 he was also prefect of discipline and professor of pastoral theology.
-He taught a variety of subjects including liturgy, catechesis, pastoral theology, and introduction to the mystery of Christ (philosophy).
+From 1965 to 1970, he was also prefect of discipline and professor of pastoral theology.
+He taught a variety of subjects, including liturgy, catechesis, pastoral theology, and introduction to the mystery of Christ (philosophy).
 He also fully utilized the social sciences in an effort to understand the reality within which he lived and ministered.
 During this time, Grande initiated a process of formation for seminarians which included pastoral "immersions" in the communities they would someday serve.
 This included time with people listening to their problems and their reality.
 Grande put it this way, "the first contact with the people was to be characterized by a human encounter; to try to enter into their reality in order to leave with common reality."

 This innovative aspect of formation lasted for a year or two, and then the bishops asked that seminarians be sent back to their dioceses during their breaks so they could be supervised and relationships with the bishop could be better established.
 Grande eventually had a falling out with the leadership of the seminary over his methods for formation and evangelization.
 He disagreed with the insistence that seminarians separate their intellectual formation from their pastoral formation.
 Grande sought equilibrium between prayer, study, and apostolic activity.

-Shortly after this falling out with church leadership, and reconciliation over his criticism of the seminary system, Grande would attend the Latin American Pastoral Institute (IPLA) in Quito, Ecuador beginning in 1972.
-There he learned the method of conscientization of Paulo Freire and combined it with the pastoral theology of the Medellín Conference (a meeting of Latin American bishops in 1968).
-Attendance at this Institute was a turning point for Grande, for he was finally able to integrate Vatican II, the teaching of the Latin American bishops, and his own reality in Salvador in a ministry that had explosive consequences.
+Shortly after this falling out with church leadership and reconciliation over his criticism of the seminary system, Grande would attend the Latin American Pastoral Institute (IPLA) in Quito, Ecuador, beginning in 1972.
+There, he learned the method of conscientization of Paulo Freire and combined it with the pastoral theology of the Medellín Conference (a meeting of Latin American bishops in 1968).
+Attendance at this Institute was a turning point for Grande, for he was finally able to integrate Vatican II, the teaching of the Latin American bishops, and his own reality in El Salvador in a ministry that had explosive consequences.